I am a non-binary, genderfluid yoga instructor based in Roxbury, NJ. I teach Vinyasa, Slow Flow, Prenatal, and Restorative styles.

 After 3 years of taking classes, I knew that I needed to share this amazing gift with other people.
 I decided to take my love of yoga to the next level and enrolled in New Jersey Yoga Teacher Training at Indigo Yoga Studio in Caldwell, NJ.
 During my time there I learned that yoga is so much more than just a workout.
 I learned why I always felt so good after a yoga class, something I didn’t necessarily feel after other kinds of exercise.
 Yoga is a journey to self-awareness that really does connect the mind, body, and spirit.
 It’s amazing being able to share my passion for yoga with others.

-I endeavor to guide my students away from preconceived notions they may have about their flexibility and strength toward a self-compassion that allows them to accept themselves as they are, while still striving to meet their goals.
+My intention is to guide my students away from preconceived notions they may have about their flexibility and strength toward a self-compassion that allows them to accept themselves as they are, while still striving to meet their goals.
+To take a class with me or book a private session, visit my classes page.